mheap/nexmo-developer/README.md

 ### Setting up with Docker

-If you don't want to install Ruby & PostgreSQL then you can use docker to sandbox Nexmo Developer into its own containers.
+If you don't want to install Ruby & PostgreSQL then you can use docker to sandbox the Vonage API Developer Portal into its own containers.
 After you [Install Docker](https://docs.docker.com/engine/installation/) run the following:

 ```sh
 $ git clone git@github.com:Nexmo/nexmo-developer.git